Cenion/polycan-idf/README.md

-# ESP32 MCP2515 CAN interface library in C, for ESP-IDF framework.
+# Case specific ESP32 MCP2515 CAN interface library, for ESP-IDF framework.

 it's a fork of [MCP2515 CAN interface library for ESP-IDF](https://github.com/Microver-Electronics/mcp2515-esp32-idf)